 Photos will be judged twice.
 Once by the online community, and once again by popular vote at the 2018 Cal-IPC Symposium, Nov.
 7-10.
 To avoid voter bias at the Symposium, please do not include watermarks on your photo submissions.

 Not taking any pictures, just want to vote?

 Come to the Symposium and vote for your favorite!

 Can’t make it to the Symposium?
 We’ll be awarding a prize for the photo with the most online votes, too!
-Between Sept 1st and Sept 15th, go to our Facebook page and choose Vote on the Cal-IPC Photo Contest tab.
+Between Sept 15 – Sept 29, this page will be updated to include a “vote” option.
+OR go to our Facebook page and choose Vote on the Cal-IPC Photo Contest tab, under “campaigns.”
 One vote is allowed per IP Address.
-Online voting will close Sept 15th.

 This is our fourth year using an online contest.
 If you have any trouble entering, uploading, voting, or whatever don’t hesitate to contact Cal-IPC.